ava/use-http/README.md

   persist: false,

   // this would basically call `await response.json()`
+  // and set the `data` and `response.data` field to the output
   responseType: 'json',
   // OR can be an array.
+It's an array by default.
   // We will try to get the `data` by attempting to extract
   // it via these body interface methods, one by one in
-  // this order we skip `formData` because it's mostly used
+  // this order.
+We skip `formData` because it's mostly used
-  // for service workers
+  // for service workers.
   responseType: ['json', 'text', 'blob', 'arrayBuffer'],

   // amount of times it should retry before erroring out